ruudgithub/autosave_webform/README.md

 # Drupal module autosave_webform
 Drupal module for automaticlly save drafts of a webform in Drupal.

-This module saves an open instance of a webform automaticly in the database.
+This module saves an open instance of a webform automatically in the database.
 When the user does not complete the form but does come back at a later moment the webform is prefilled with the data entered previously.